 When they finished Tony continued, “I have an ability to see gold and silver hidden by many feet of earth or buildings.
 There is something in the church.
-It looks like a large chuck or many chucks of silver.
+It looks like a large chunk of many chunks of silver.
 There is a large deposit in a nearby hill.
-Who owns the hill to the south west?”
+Who owns the hill to the south-west?”

 “We’ve been up there as children.
 My brothers and I many years ago.
 Jesus, have you been on the hill?”
 Poncho asked.

 “A long time ago papa!”
 Jesus shared.

 “Maria said something, and Poncho’s face turned red.”

 “Maria said that Poncho proposed on that hill.”
 Gloria shared very quietly, not repeating exactly what Maria had implied.

 “Please tell me.
 Does everyone that goes to God meet Lord Jesus?”
 Poncho asked, changing the subject.

 The four looked at each other for a second, “No Poncho.
 We have heard of Buddha, Mohamad, and many others doing what Lord Jesus did today.
 The Masters of the Earth has brought us to the door.
 It is up to us to step through and become the masters bringing love, truth, and respect to our paradise.
 The Garden of Eden!
 The promise of Christ returning is not an individual.
 It is the five billion left standing in about thirty years.
 We are moving as fast as we can to raise that number.”
 Gloria had been speaking in Spanish, she repeated in English for all to understand what she had shared.